 Insurers have different policies about how far back they check driving records.
 Most will look back three years for tickets and six years for accidents.
 Some insurers may look up to 10 years back for accidents.

-What is a clean drivers abstract Ontario?
+What is a clean driver’s abstract in Ontario?

 How long are driver’s abstracts good for?